-The Americans with Disabilities Act (ADA) does not consider a normal pregnancy to be a disability.
-But if you experience high-risk complications that substantially limit a major life activity, you may be considered disabled under the ADA and, therefore, entitled to reasonable accommodation to perform your job.
+Pregnancy is covered under the Americans with Disabilities Act (ADA).
+However the ADA does not consider a normal pregnancy to be a disability.
+If you experience high-risk complications that substantially limit a major life activity, you may be considered disabled under the ADA and, therefore, entitled to reasonable accommodation to perform your job.

 If a pregnancy-related condition makes it difficult to perform one or more of these activities, then ADA provisions may apply, and the employer must make compliant accommodations.

 Bed Rest Disability Leave

 Twenty five percent of pregnancies may experience one or more complications.
 If is quite common for doctors to order bed rest when a pregnant woman experiences a high-risk pregnancy.
 Bed rest translates into a sustained absence from work during a pregnancy disability leave.

 The ADA can’t protect you unless you are able to continue working.
 However the Family Medical Leave Act may provide job protected leave during an absence from work due to bed rest or high risk pregnancy.
 Not every employee qualifies, and additional job protections may be available via state maternity leave laws.

 In most cases a pregnancy disability leave is unpaid, unless short term disability was purchased prior to conception.
 Some women may be covered under a state disability program.